singh3ss/zoomcamp2025project_worldecon/README.md

 All the codes and their steps are well documented with comments within the codes for ease of walkthrough, understanding and reproducibility.

 This has been done using the two files: main.tf and var.tf.
 Var.tf contains different variables necessary to create the data lake which in this case is a GCP bucket and the data warehouse which is a big query dataset.
-The dataset is then used to create various tables.The tables are created such that we have one master table, various tables for different years, staging table and then we have tables split according to the different areas mentioned above.
+The dataset is then used to create various tables.
+The tables are created such that we have one master table, various tables for different years, staging table and then we have tables split according to the different areas mentioned above.

 The different files are uploaded into the tables with respective years using KESTRA.
 Since the dates are before the current year and time we have done this using the backfilling option in KESTRA.
 KESTRA module is used to create the main table, staging table, table with respective years and all their schemas as well.
+Data downloaded from FRASER Inst combines all years into a single file, this can be split into different years to simulate files for different years.
+The code has been ceated sch that it can contiue to capture data for the years forward.